 Coastal governance is complex and covered by many different bodies and organisations, we have summarised the position below including statutory and non-statutory bodies.

-The MMO is an executive non-departmental public body, created under the Marine and Coastal Access Act 2009.
+The Marine Management Organisation (MMO) is responsible for licensing and regulating marine activities in the seas around England and Wales.
+The MMO monitors fish quotas, licenses marine construction, and deals with marine pollution.
+It is an executive non-departmental public body, created under the Marine and Coastal Access Act 2009.
 There are two offices covering the Solent at Portsmouth and Poole.

-Where necessary the MMO can make byelaws to control activities, it can also make emergency byelaws.
-It is responsible for monitoring and assuring compliance with any new byelaw, as well as reviewing its effectiveness.
+Where necessary the MMO can make byelaws to control non licensable activities, it can also make emergency byelaws.

 IFCA duties include Fisheries Conservation and the protection of the marine environment, with powers for enforcement and the ability to make by-laws.
 Two IFCAs cover the Solent, the Southern IFCA (based in Poole) and Sussex IFCA (based in Shoreham).